Abeeha-Afzal/Data-Analysis-Iris-Dataset/README.md

+# Iris Dataset Analysis

+This repository contains data analysis and preprocessing of the famous Iris dataset using Python.

+The project demonstrates:
+- Data loading using Pandas
+- Data exploration
+- Checking null values and duplicates
+- Converting categorical data into numeric
+- Feature scaling (Normalization and Standardization) Tools Used:
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
 # Feature Scaling:
 * Feature scaling is a data pre processing step, that improves (significantly) the performance of some machine learning algorithms.